Identifiability of VAR(1) model in a stationary setting: Identifiability of the VAR(1) model in a stationary setting

 \begin{definition} Let $\left\{\mathbf{M}_k\right\}_{k=1}^K$ be a family of stationary VAR(1) models as above.
 Then the discrete parameter $k$ is \textit{generically identifiable} if for each pair $\left(k_1,k_2\right)$ of values of $k$, where $k_1\neq k_2$,

 \end{definition}

 Definition \ref{def:gene_iden_max} states that the models in the family are generically identifiable from each other if the intersection of any two models in the family is a Lebesgue measure zero subset of the union of the models.
-This definition immediately implies that models with different dimensions are generically identifiable, as stated by the following proposition.
+This definition yields a simple criterion: two stationary VAR(1) models $\mathbf{M}_1$, $\mathbf{M}_2$ are generically identifiable if